-- For preschool through middle school, use is not permitted on campus from 8:05 am until 3:15 pm, nor during after school Study Halls or Day Care periods, unless specifically approved by the classroom/supervisory teacher or Day Care staff member. - For high school, use is not permitted in classrooms unless specifically allowed by exception by an individual teacher - Photographic devices of any type are not permitted to be used or seen in any locker room or restroom.
+• For preschool through middle school, use is not permitted on campus, nor during after school Study Halls or Day Care periods, unless specifically approved by the classroom/supervisory teacher or Day Care staff member.

+- For high school, use is not permitted in classrooms unless specifically allowed by exception by an individual teacher - Photographic devices of any type are not permitted to be used or seen in any locker room or restroom.